Veri Logo

 Colorful fruits and vegetables can give your body energy — they’re rich in antioxidants, phytochemicals, flavonoids, and polyphenols — all of which have been shown to provide protective or disease-preventive properties and improve your body’s ability to regulate glucose.
 They’re also a great source of dietary fiber, which promotes the feeling of satiety and has beneficial effects on gut health, postprandial (post-meal) glucose levels, insulin sensitivity, and more.

-Learning how to understand and use the Nutrition Facts label can help you make healthier eating choices and identify nutrient-dense foods for a healthy diet.
-This is especially important since many consumers have difficulty interpreting nutrition labels, a form of inadequate health literacy that has been associated with adverse health outcomes, such as poor health status, poor health management, more frequent emergency department visits, and unhealthy diets [9].
+Understanding and using the Nutrition Facts label can help you make healthier eating choices and identify nutrient-dense foods for a healthy diet.
+This is especially important since many consumers have difficulty interpreting nutrition labels, a form of inadequate health literacy associated with adverse health outcomes, such as poor health status, poor health management, more frequent emergency department visits, and unhealthy diets [9].

 When examining a nutrition facts label, it’s best to: